Finlay-Wright/aws-secure-landing-zone/modules/account-baseline/README.md

 The wrapper handles passing KMS key outputs to the logging module, so you don't have to wire them up manually.

-## Customization
+## Customisation

-All the variables from the sub-modules are exposed, so you can customize:
+All the variables from the sub-modules are exposed, so you can customise:

 ```hcl
 module "account_baseline" {